Will the habits I have now really make a difference when I'm older?

 - Avoid situations where violence or fighting may cause you to be physically injured.

-- If you have sex, use condoms to avoid pregnancy and sexually transmitted diseases.
-(Remember, however, the "safest" sex is no sex.)
+- If you have sex, always use condoms to avoid sexually transmitted diseases.
+(Remember, however, the safest sex is no sex.)

 - See your doctor regularly.